Inserting Blocks in DraftSight is SO Easy. Read on to Learn How!

 2. Under Block UnitSystem:

-• Units or Scale cannot be edited.
-If Scale is unequal to 1.0, then the drawing units differ from the Block units.
+• Neither the Units nor the Scale can be edited.
+If the Scale is unequal to 1.0, then the drawing units differ from the Block units.

 • Select Explode Block to explode the Block into its component entities.
-A Block loses its characteristics when exploded.
-Only uniform scaled Blocks can be exploded.
+A Block loses its characteristics when it's exploded.
+Only uniformly scaled Blocks can be exploded.

 3. Click OK